lmorg/murex/README.md

 # murex
-(I'm not sold on that name either.
-However I am open to suggestions)

-## Description

-Murex is a cross-platform shell like Bash but with greater emphasis on writing shell scripts and powerful one-liners while maintaining readability.
+Murex is a cross-platform shell like Bash but with greater emphasis on writing safe shell scripts and powerful one-liners while maintaining readability.

-To achieve this the language employs a relatively simple syntax modelled loosely on functional and stack-based programming paradigms (albeit without the LISP-style nested parentheses that scare a lot of developers.
+To achieve this the language employs a relatively simple syntax modelled loosely on functional and stack-based programming paradigms (albeit without the LISP-style nested parentheses that scare a lot of developers).
 For example, a program structure could look like the following:
 ```
 command -> command -> if { then_command } -> else { else_command }